Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

 By default, `Overlay` will allocate exactly as much space as the base widget (set with `Overlay::set_child`) does.
 If one of the overlaid widgets takes up more space than the base widget, it will be truncated.
-We can avoid this by supplying a second argument to `Overlay::add_overlay`, which is a boolean indicated whether the overlay widget should be included in the entire containers size allocation.
+We can avoid this by supplying a second argument to `Overlay::add_overlay`, which is a boolean indicated whether the overlay widget should be included in the entire container's size allocation.
 That is, if the overlaid widget is larger than the base widget, the `Overlay` will resize itself such that the entire overlaid widget is visible.

 ```cpp
 overlay.add_overlay(overlay_widget, true);
     // resize if overlay_widget allocates more space than child
 ```

-When one interactable widget is shown partially overlapping another, only the top-most widget will be interactable.
+When one interactable widget is shown partially overlapping another, only the top-most widget can be interacted with by the user.
 If we want the user to be able to access a lower layer, we need to make any widget on top non-interactable, either by calling `Widget::hide` or `Widget::set_can_respond_to_input(false)`.

 ---

 ## Revealer

 While not technically necessary, animations can improve user experience drastically.
 Not only do they add visual style, they can hide abrupt transitions or small loading times.
-As such, they should be in any advanced GUI designers repertoire.
+As such, they should be in any advanced GUI designer's repertoire.

 One of the most common applications for animations is that of hiding or showing a widget.
 So far, when we called `Widget::hide` or `Widget::show`, the widget appears instantly, one frame after the function was called.
-This works, but when showing a large widget, other widgets around it will want to change their size allocation, which may drastically change the entire windows layout instantly.
+This works, but when showing a large widget, other widgets around it will want to change their size allocation, which may drastically change the entire window's layout instantly.

 To address this, mousetrap offers \a{Revealer}, which plays an animation to reveal or hide a widget.
 `Revealer` always has exactly one child, set with `Revealer::set_child`. `Revealer` itself has no graphical element, it acts just like a `Box` with a single child.

-To trigger the revealers animation and change whether the child widget is currently visible, we call `Revealer::set_revealed` which takes a boolean as its argument.
+To trigger the `Revealer`s animation and change whether the child widget is currently visible, we call `Revealer::set_revealed` which takes a boolean as its argument.
 If the widget goes from hidden to shown or shown to hidden, the animation will play with no further interaction needed.

 Once the animation is done, signal `revealed` will be emitted:

 \signals
 \signal_revealed{Revealer}

 Using this, we can trigger our own behavior, for example to update a widgets display or trigger additional animations.

 ### Transition Animation